piki/kasa/README.md

 Each invocation sends a single command and receives a single packet in response.

-This program is a minimal substitute for the tplink-lightbulb Node package.
+This program is a minimal substitute for the tplink-lightbulb Node package or a copy of Homekit.
 Because it's C, it's about 40x faster than the Node package.
 On a Raspberry Pi, that matters.

 Building:
   `make`

 Usage:
   `./kasa <ip-address> <json-blob>`
+  `./kasa scan`

 There's a good list of JSON blobs to try here:
   https://github.com/softScheck/tplink-smartplug/blob/master/tplink-smarthome-commands.txt